Wade Elliott: Coaching career

-Elliott took up the post of under-21s manager at Bristol City at the end of the 2014–15 season.
+Towards the end of his football career, Elliott began taking football courses in hopes of obtaining UEFA coaching badges.
+He took up the post of under-21s manager at Bristol City at the end of the 2014–15 season.
 In January 2016, after Steve Cotterill was sacked, assistant manager John Pemberton and Elliott were named as an interim management team; their first game in charge was a 1–0 victory over league leaders Middlesbrough.
 He left the club at the end of the season following a reorganisation of the coaching structure under new manager Lee Johnson.

 In October 2016, Elliott was announced as the new assistant Academy manager at Forest Green Rovers.
 Elliott was appointed assistant manager of Stoke City U23s in April 2017.
 He became manager of the team in January 2018 following the departure of Glyn Hodges, but reverted to assistant to Kevin Russell for the 2018–19 season.

+Cheltenham Town

 Elliot joined Cheltenham Town as a coach in September 2020.
 Elliott was promoted to the role of head coach in June 2022 following the departure of Michael Duff.
+His first managerial match as the club's manager came on 30 July 2022, in a 3–2 loss against Peterborough United.
+Results began to improve in October and November that saw Cheltenham Town go unbeaten league run to five games.
+He led the club to their first ever EFL Trophy semi-final, beating Salford City before bowing out to Plymouth Argyle 3–2 on penalties.
+Having helped Cheltenham Town collect eleven points from five games in March, Elliott was nominated for Sky Bet League One Manager of the Month Award.
+He helped the club finish seventeenth place in League One in his first season as a manager.

+Ahead of the 2023–24 season, Cheltenham Town signed thirteen players and let go of their key players, including Ryan Jackson and Alfie May.
+Following a difficult start to the 2023–24 season that saw his side pick up just one point from eight league matches without scoring, he departed the club on 20 September 2023.

+Personal life

+Growing up supporting Southampton, Elliott idolised Matt Le Tissier and joked about his playing similarity when compared the two.
+He is good friend with former teammate Brian Stock, having known each other since childhood and played together at AFC Bournemouth.
+Elliott said he's a regular reader and credited his family for introducing him to reading.